 Earn college credit and develop career-building skills while living and learning in the 2020 European Green Capital, Lisbon.
 Learn how Portugal is addressing environmental challenges through conservation projects, sustainable agriculture production, resource management, and environmental justice practices.

-Portugal generates almost all the country’s electricity from renewable energy.
+Portugal generates on average 60% of the country’s electricity from renewable energy.
 Its approach to sustainable and accessible tourism has been hailed as a model for economic development.
 Green and smart cities like Lisbon—the 2020 European Green Capital—enhance environmental protection and contribute to innovative entrepreneurship.
 Portugal is also a leader in forest fire management and prevention, as well as social sustainability, spearheading projects such as the decriminalization of drugs.

 This program explores the human-environment interface through the lens of sustainability practices.
 Analyze environmental crises, human well-being, and the connection between a green economy and sustainable consumption and production.
 Through lectures and discussions, excursions, and immersive practices, you will learn about sustainability and conservation, sustainable agriculture production, resource management and environmental good practice, and innovative use of renewable energy and its impact on sustainable economic growth.